- Medicare provides coverage for many cystic fibrosis treatments and medications.

 - medical equipment used at home

-- Medicare Part D. Part D is prescription drug coverage.
-Medicare parts A and B, together known as original Medicare, don’t offer any prescription drug coverage unless you receive the medication during a hospital stay or doctor’s office visit.
-Stand-alone Medicare Part D plans can be added to original Medicare so that the prescriptions you take at home are covered.
+Stand-alone Medicare Part D plans can be added to Original Medicare so that the prescriptions you take at home are covered.
 All Part D plans have a list, called a formulary, that tells you which prescription drugs are covered and how much they’ll cost.

-- Medigap.
-Medigap plans, also called Medicare supplement plans, cover some of the out-of-pocket costs of original Medicare.
 They don’t offer additional coverage, but they can allow you to receive medical care without worrying about out-of-pocket costs like deductibles or copayments.
+You can only get a Medigap plan with Original Medicare, not a Medicare Advantage plan.

 Healthcare services

-Some of the services Medicare covers are listed below:
+Some of the covered services include:

-- Pulmonary rehabilitation.
-Medicare Part B and Medicare Advantage cover outpatient pulmonary rehabilitation.
+- Pulmonary rehabilitation: Medicare Part B and Medicare Advantage cover outpatient pulmonary rehabilitation.
 However, you may need preauthorization before you can use this service.

 Medications